 This is the biggest thing we make it is a 7/8" 14 thread and it has a 3/8"s hex in it.
 So, with this big boy we think in terms of 30,000+ lbs.
 You want to hold a building?
 This is your man.

-And then we have the shorter stick out for the 121.
-Then we have 3/8", so here’s where you might consider, hey I might want to use a smaller size if you’re trying to save material, you can get a little bit closer to your tabbing-- when you’re tabbing your picture frames.
+Then we have 3/8", so here’s where you might consider, "hey I might want to use a smaller size if you’re trying to save material", you can get a little bit closer to your tabbing-- when you’re tabbing your picture frames.

 And then of course we have this kind of small little guy-- he is going to have the same holding force as this one.
 They are both 3/8" 16" and they both use a 3/16" hex.
 So, force wise these can hold the same thing, but the thing that is nice about this fastener this is an AA07 body style, the thing that is nice about this fastener is that you can make a much denser pattern with it.
 It can go in more places, in other words.
 Now one thing about it is that is doesn’t have a lot of stick out, so I still thing that kind of more of a medium or light duty because you’re gonna be holding something by just a few threads.
 Admittedly, I have heard of people actually running titanium parts with this.
 Cheers to them, but anyway that’s the way I think of that particular fastener.
 Light-medium duty.